14 best practices for a powerful onboarding experience

 Be proactive in support

-One common example we see from working with companies’ head of customer success is that teams often receive calls and support tickets regarding questions that have already been addressed and documented in FAQ’s or help centers.
 Because new users place a high value on speed and effortlessness in the onboarding process, it's not enough to provide users with answers to their questions.
-We must be proactive in putting the answers in front of them at exactly the moment they need it.
+We must be proactive in putting the answers in front of them exactly when they need it.
+One common example we see from working with companies' heads of customer success is that teams often receive calls and support tickets regarding questions that have already been addressed and documented in FAQs or help centers.

-As with anything in life or business the first attempt won't be perfect.
+As with anything in life or business, the first attempt won't be perfect.
 Record analytics on how your users are responding to the new onboarding experience.
-Look at the data surrounding completion rate, where users are dropping off, what support they're searching for, etc. and adjust the onboarding experience accordingly.
-Some important questions to ask are:
+Look at the data surrounding the completion rate, where users are dropping off, and what support they're searching for, and adjust the onboarding experience accordingly.
+Some essential questions to ask are:

-Do we understand what the activation point is or is it really another point in the user experience?
+Do we understand the aha moment, or is it another point in the user experience?

 Are our users getting to the activation point quickly enough?

-If users are getting lost and not completing the onboarding process, do we offer enough support for their issue, and is the support in the right form?
-I.e. are users not finding it, or are they not looking for it?
+If users are getting lost and not completing the onboarding process, do we offer enough support for their issue, and is the support in the proper form?
+I.e., are users not finding it, or are they not looking for it?

 SHARE THIS POST